 I have a master's degree in Legal Affairs, I worked with the chairs of commercial law in Pisa and private European law in Venice where I was a lecturer.
 I studied at Oxford and Madrid and wrote about 13 scientific publications.

-I am applying as Mayor in the Municipality of Livorno with the Civic list Livorno to measure.
+I am applying as Mayor in the Municipality of Livorno with the Civic list.
 List not linked to parties, but autonomous and independent.

 Interview with Ina Dhimgjini